 The healthcare providers at CCWV are dedicated to providing our patients with comprehensive pediatric care, from elementary through to high school.
 We are committed to assisting you and your children with any healthcare concern you may have.

 Chances are you'll visit your child's pediatrician most often during the first year of his or her life for routine visits.
 However, regular visits to the doctor are necessary at every age.
 We encourage you to speak with your healthcare provider about what visits are needed at what time in order to maintain optimal health for your child.
 CCWV offers immunizations through the VFC program and private insurances.

 Our staff is specially trained to get you the answers you need to assist with your family's healthcare needs.
 Our nurses are committed to educating patients about their medical conditions and working with them to reduce their health risks.
 Our school-based health centers focus on prevention and disease management, in addition to treating acute issues that arise.

-To learn more about SBHC's, visit the National Association of School Based Health Centers page at www.nasbhc.org.
+To learn more about SBHC's, visit the HRSA School Based Health Centers information page by clicking here.

 School-Based Health Center FAQ's